droidian-perseus/droidian-perseus-guide/STATUS.md

-# Device Checklist for Pocophone F1 (beryllium) on Droidian
+# Device Checklist for Xiaomi Mi MIX 3 (perseus) on Droidian
-This represents the state of the Droidian port when flashed according to the [guide](https://github.com/Unofficial-droidian-for-pocof1/droidian-beryllium-guide).
+This represents the state of the Droidian port when flashed according to the [guide](https://github.com/droidian-perseus/droidian-perseus-guide).

 ### Working
 - Actors: Manual brightness